cdelorme/glog/readme.md

 There are two decent options that I looked at before I decided to write my own.

 Golang's [log](http://golang.org/pkg/log/) package is well documented and full featured.
-However it does not include [standard log levels](http://en.wikipedia.org/wiki/Syslog#Internet_standards) is non-standard and does not include the normal LogLevel message types.
+However it does not include [standard log levels](http://en.wikipedia.org/wiki/Syslog#Internet_standards) is non-standard and does not include the normal Severity message types.
 It also executes exit code on your behalf when printing error or panic messages.

 The third party [go-logging](https://github.com/op/go-logging) library is an excellent feature-filled library with standard log level support.
 However, like the go package, they chose to exit the program for you on error and above.
 It also contains a rather sizable amount of code for something that should be handling logging.